TAKE ADVANTAGE OF NO-COST SUMMER CLINIC SCREENINGS BEFORE SCHOOL STARTS

 May 14, 2019

-The Florida Department of Health in Pinellas County (DOH-Pinellas) is again offering its annual summer Back to School clinic services to students, kindergarten through grade 12, to prepare for the 2019-20 school year.
+That is why the Florida Department of Health in Pinellas County (DOH-Pinellas) is offering its annual summer Back to School clinic services to students, kindergarten through grade 12, to prepare for the 2019-20 school year.

-Beginning on Monday, June 17, DOHPinellas’ school-based clinics will provide school, sports and well child physicals, including immunizations, at no cost for clients in need.
+DOH-Pinellas’ school-based clinics provide school, sports and well-child physicals, including immunizations, at no cost for clients in need.
 Vision screenings, provided by Preserve Vision Florida, as well as assistance for glasses and exams (for qualifying clients) will be available.
 SERTOMA Speech & Hearing Foundation of Florida, Inc. will provide support to students who need additional hearing consultation and screening.
 The last day to receive services is Tuesday, Aug.
 13.